Note: The other languages of the website are Google-translated. Back to English

 Both above methods can only save one or multiple pages of certain Word document as one image at a time.
 But now, with Kutools for Word's Export Doc as Images feature, you can quickly save each page of specified Word document as separate image in bulk.
 Please do as follows:

-Kutools for Word is a handy add-in to ease your work and enhance your ability of processing word document.
-Free Trial for 60 days!
+Kutools for Word is the ultimate Word add-in that streamlines your work and boosts your document processing skills.
+Try it FREE for 60 days!
 Get It Now!

 1. Open the specified Word document whose pages you will save as images, and click Kutools Plus > Export / Import > Export Doc as Images.
 See screenshot: